 Students in the 50-credit LPN program in Philadelphia complete nine classes.
 Along with hands-on clinicals, required classes include an introduction to nursing practice, intravenous therapy, and pharmacology.
 Full-time learners can complete this program in 12 months.

 Prospective students must be 17 years of age or older with a GED or high school diploma.
-Incoming students must also complete five credits of anatomy and physiology with a “C” grade or higher.
-These credits can come from PIT or another school accredited by the Middle States Commission on Higher Education.
+Incoming students must also complete five credits of anatomy and physiology prerequisite coursework with a “C” grade or higher.
+These credits can be earned at PIT or another school accredited by the Middle States Commission on Higher Education.
 Applicants must submit official transcripts, pass a background check and physical exam, and take a drug test.
-No TEAS exam is required.
+The TEAS exam is not required.

 FAQs About LPN Programs in Philadelphia

 What skills do you learn in LPN programs in Philadelphia?